MikeLanier/JMaze/README.md

 have the hardware to play that game, I'll do my best given the rule book I still have)
   * randomly add rooms
-    * controls to define x/y for the top/left corner of the room
+    * ~~controls to define x/y for the top/left corner of the room~~
-    * controls to define width/height of the room.
+    * ~~controls to define width/height of the room.~~
+    * method to create the room
+      * mark all cells as room cells. change background to blue.
+Update display
       * make sure width/height is adjusted to not extend beyond the outer edge of the maze
       * room cannot include the cell adjacent to the entrance (the cell you enter when stepping from the entrance).
       * room cannot include the cell adjacent to the exit (the cell you leave when stepping into the exit).
   * number of rooms a factor of the size of the maze
   * size of a room is random